What is the Unitraverse Desktop Productivity App?

 - Python 2.7

-Malware is a real issue these days and because it is impossible to know who the bad actors are and what code is malicious, it seems to be a very appealing strategy for a software company without an established reputation that seeks a wider adoption, to make their products available as human readable source code.
+Malware is a real issue these days and because it is impossible to know who the bad actors are and often difficult to determine what code is malicious, it has become necessary for a software company without an established reputation that seeks a wider adoption, to make their products available as human readable source code.
 That is the approach we have taken with the UD App's Chrome extensions that get installed into the Chrome browser and also with the Python udagent.py server that runs on your local machine.
 Instead of shipping binary code and munged code, it seemed reasonable and important to give customers a full view of what they were running on their systems.